Back to People

 What does your typical workday look like?

+Lunch is usually with colleagues from other departments or my team.
+If my schedule allows, I make time for a yoga or gym session in the evening.
 I would typically have lunch with colleagues from other departments or my team.
 If the schedule allows, I will make time for yoga practice in the evening, otherwise I will practice for 15-20mins in the morning.

 What sparked your interest or decision to join GIC?